Skip to Main Content

 Chief Executive Officer, Good Samaritan Regional Medical Center

 Hennum serves as chief executive officer of Good Samaritan Regional Medical Center.
-In this position, she leads Samaritan’s largest hospital, with 188 patient beds and dozens of medical specialties including comprehensive cancer care, a full-service cardiology and cardiovascular surgery program, neurosurgery, orthopedic and spine surgery, inpatient mental health and other regional services.
+In this position, she leads Samaritan’s largest hospital, with 188 patient beds and dozens of medical specialties including comprehensive cancer care, a full-service cardiology and cardiothoracic surgery program, neurosurgery, orthopedic and spine surgery, inpatient mental health and other regional services.

 Tyler Jacobsen, JD

 Prior to joining Samaritan as assistant general counsel in 2010, Jacobsen was a prosecutor with the Lancaster County Attorney’s Office in Lincoln, Nebraska.
 In addition to his work at Samaritan, he is an active member of the American College of Healthcare Executives, the American Health Lawyers Association and the Oregon Society of Healthcare Executives.
-He also serves on the Board of Directors of the Medical Legal Partnership of Oregon and the City of Corvallis Police Review Board.
+He also serves on the board of directors of the Medical Legal Partnership of Oregon and the City of Corvallis Police Review Board.

 Kelley Kaiser, MPH

-Senior Vice President/Chief Administrative Officer, Samaritan Health Services
+Senior Vice President & Chief Administrative Officer, Samaritan Health Services

-She earned a bachelor’s degree in health care administration and a master’s degree in health policy and management from Oregon State University.
+She earned a bachelor’s degree in health care administration and master’s degree in health policy and management from Oregon State University.

 Dan Keteri, RN